Interactive Components

 public function __construct(

-private int $id, // Id of a poll, for which the component is created
+private int $id, // ID of the poll for which we are creating the component

 private PollFacade $facade,